syncfusion-content/winui-docs/winui/Polar-Chart/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI Polar Chart control | Syncfusion
+title: Getting Started with WinUI Chart control | Syncfusion
-description: Learn here all about getting started with Syncfusion WinUI Polar Chart (SfPolarChart) control, its elements, and more.
+description: Learn here all about getting started with Syncfusion WinUI Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart
 documentation: ug
 ---

-# Getting Started with WinUI Polar Chart (SfPolarChart)
+# Getting Started with WinUI Chart (SfPolarChart)

 This section explains how to populate the polar chart with data, header, data labels, legend, and tooltips, as well as the essential aspects for getting started with the chart.

-## Creating an application with WinUI Polar Chart
+## Creating an application with WinUI Chart

 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop) or [WinUI 3 app in UWP for C#](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp).
 2. Add reference to [Syncfusion.Chart.WinUI](https://www.nuget.org/packages/Syncfusion.Chart.WinUI/) NuGet.